 Use a Word Processor!

-- Our most important suggestion is to write your essays in a word processor (Microsoft Word, Google Docs, OpenOffice, etc.) and then copy-and-paste it into the browser when you are done.
+- Our most important suggestion is to write your essays in a word processor (Microsoft Word, Google Docs, OpenOffice, etc.) and then copy-and-paste the content into the browser when you are finished.

 - By composing your essay this way, not only will you be able to easily check your spelling and grammar, but the character-count of each response as well.

-- The "Submit" and the "Save & Keep Editing" buttons at the bottom will save your responses.
-You can submit as many times as you wish until February 15th at midnight to be considered for the following academic year (ex: apply before February 15th, 2017 to be considered for the 2017-18 academic year).
-Note that if your essay exceeds the 2000 character limit, the essay will not save.
-After submitting/saving your application in UAOnline, quickly review the essay text-boxes to check that they have been saved.
+- The "Submit" and the "Save & Keep Editing" buttons at the bottom of the online application will save your responses.
+You can keep editing your application as many times as you wish until February 15th at midnight to be considered for the following academic year (ex: apply before February 15th, 2021 to be considered for the 2021/2022 academic year).

 Think of Your Essays Like a Story

-- Bring together important experiences from your past and present with your future plans and goals, in order to communicate the moral of your story: "I deserve/need this scholarship."
+- Bring together important experiences from your past and present them with your future plans and goals in order to communicate the moral of your story: "I deserve/need this scholarship."

-- Like a story, the readers have not met the main character (you), so you have to summarize the important points of you and your story in a short space, and avoid non-essential details.
+- Like a story, the readers have not met the main character (you), so you have to summarize the important points of your story in a short space, and avoid non-essential details.
 Think of it as describing who you are today while at UAA, what experiences helped create this version of yourself, and what you've learned along the way.

 - Be genuine.
-In most cases, trying to impress the committee will result in a lower over-all score than a flawed but genuine essay.
+In most cases, trying to impress the committee will result in a lower over-all score in comparison to a flawed but genuine essay.